Techtonique/nnetsauce/README.md

 ## Quick start

-Here, we present examples of use of `Base`, `BayesianRVFL`, `BayesianRVFL2`, an example of `Custom` model using `scikit-learn`, and an example of `MTS`.
+Here, we present examples of use of `Base`, `BayesianRVFL`, `BayesianRVFL2`, an example of `Custom` model using `scikit-learn`, and an example of `MTS` forecasting.
 We start by importing the packages and datasets necessary for the demo:

 ````python
 import nnetsauce as ns